mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 **81:** Mitt Romney is back.
 Don’t leap to any conclusions.
 After all, there are a lot of different ways to be back.
 You can be back as in “back running for president.”
 Or just back as in “back in the public eye.”
 Or back driving to Canada with a dog strapped to the car roof. ([Mitt!
 Again!
 What?](http://www.nytimes.com/2014/06/19/opinion/gail-collins-romney-and-the-2016-contenders-huddle.html), 18/6/14)

 **80:** You’ve completely ignored Hillary, who I remember talking with great enthusiasm about her dog.
-His name was – or I guess still is – Seamus, the same as the Romneys’ Irish setter who got carted to Canada on the roof of the car. ([Pet Theories](http://opinionator.blogs.nytimes.com/2014/01/08/pet-theories/), blog conversation with David Brooks, 8/1/14)
+His name was – or I guess still is – Seamus, the same as the Romneys’ Irish setter who got carted to Canada on the roof of the car. ([Pet Theories](http://opinionator.blogs.nytimes.com/2014/01/08/pet-theories/), conversation with David Brooks, 8/1/14)

 Don't you miss that election?
 Back then, we had Mitt Romney's dog on the car roof.
-(Missing The Bad Old Days, 9/11/2013)
+(Missing The Bad Old Days, 9/11/13)

 Let's try to come up with some positive thoughts about the recent political fortunes of the Obama White House:
 Nobody in the administration has been caught driving to Canada with Bo the dog strapped to the car roof.
-(On the Plus Side..., 16/5/2013)
+(On the Plus Side..., 16/5/13)

 I miss the presidential election and making fun of Mitt Romney's dog.
-(ASequester for Dummies, 23/2/13)
+(Sequester for Dummies, 23/2/13)

 **79:** Supporters hope that the discovery will lead to a reconsideration of Romney’s entire life  [...]
 They plan to open a theme park that will focus on the positive side of the man known to history only as a politician who once attempted to drive to Canada with his dog strapped to the roof of his car. ([My Kingdom for a Corpse](http://www.nytimes.com/2013/02/07/opinion/collins-my-kingdom-for-a-corpse.html), 6/2/13)